 The experimental groups (n=8) were defined as follows:

-1.Basal group (healthy animals): administered with sterile saline (SS) (i.p.) for 7 days, the following 7 days received orally pathway (o.p) the vehicle (1% Tween 20 solution).The successive groups received a daily dose of LPS (0.25µg/kg, i.p.) for 7 days.
+1.-Basal group (healthy animals): administered with sterile saline (SS) (i.p.) for 7 days, the following 7 days received orally pathway (o.p) the vehicle (1% Tween 20 solution).The successive groups received a daily dose of LPS (0.25µg/kg, i.p.) for 7 days.
 Then, for the next 7 days, each animal received the corresponding treatment (o.p.).
 On the last day (d14) of the experiment, the mice were administered for the last time with LPS i.p. four hours before sacrifice.

 2.- Negative control group: VEH (vehicle).